A short, honest privacy policy.

 Where your data lives

-In GaadiLog's private storage on your device, in a SQLite database file:
+Everything you log lives in GaadiLog's private storage on your device, in a SQLite database file:

 iOS: in the app's container directory, accessible only to GaadiLog itself and to iOS system tools.